thepraveen19/stock_sdk/README.md

-__init__.py: This file is needed to treat database directory as a package. models.py: This file will contain the SQLAlchemy model classes for the database tables. database.py: This file will contain the code for connecting to the database, creating the tables, and inserting data into them.
+__init__.py: This file is needed to treat database directory as a package. models.py: This file will contain the SQLAlchemy model classes for the database tables. database.py: This file will contain the code for connecting to the database, creating the tables, and inserting data into them. crud.py: This file will contain the code for performing CRUD operations on the database, such as creating new records, retrieving existing records, updating records, and deleting records.
+This file will typically use the SQLAlchemy ORM (Object-Relational Mapping) to interact with the database.
+The CRUD operations implemented in this file will be used by other parts of the project to manage data in the database.

 utils/: This folder will contain utility functions that can be used across the project.
 __init__.py: This file is needed to treat utils directory as a package.